MicrosoftDocs/sql-docs/docs/t-sql/statements/update-statistics-transact-sql.md

 #### INCREMENTAL = { ON | OFF }
  When **ON**, the statistics are recreated as per partition statistics.
 When **OFF**, the statistics tree is dropped and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] re-computes the statistics.
 The default is **OFF**.

- If per partition statistics are not supported an error is generated.
-Incremental stats are not supported for following statistics types:
+ If per partition statistics aren't supported an error is generated.
+Incremental stats aren't supported for following statistics types:

--   Statistics created with indexes that are not partition-aligned with the base table.
+-   Statistics created with indexes that aren't partition-aligned with the base table.
 -   Statistics created on Always On readable secondary databases.
 -   Statistics created on read-only databases.
 -   Statistics created on filtered indexes.